-To practise interview questions book a careers guidance appointment (add a comment to say that you want interview practise and giving details of the job/employer) or attend a Job Search Advice appointment or job search advice drop-in.
-Bring along a copy of the job specification and your application before the appointment to careers at warwick dot ac dot uk
+To practise interview questions book a careers guidance appointment (add a comment to say that you want interview practise and giving details of the job/employer) or book a Job Search Advice appointment.
+Provide a copy of the job specification and your application before the appointment to careers at warwick dot ac dot uk

 How to prepare